Working poor: Transportation

+Basic necessities

 Like the unemployed poor, the working poor struggle to pay for basic necessities like food, clothing, housing, and transportation.
 In some cases, however, the working poor's basic expenses can be higher than the unemployed poor's.
 For instance, the working poor's clothing expenses may be higher than the unemployed poor's because they must purchase specific clothes or uniforms for their jobs.
 Also, because the working poor are spending much of their time at work, they may not have the time to prepare their own food.
 In this case, they may frequently resort to eating fast food, which is less healthful and more expensive than home-prepared food.